-We will post the relevant details when the Government announce them.
+We will post the relevant details when the Home Office announce them.

 What evidence do I need to provider?

 You will need to show that you have been resident in the UK for five years or less.
-This can be proved by council tax bills, housing ownership/rental documents and/or utility bills.
+This can be proved by council tax bills, housing ownership/rental documents, GP surgery registration, and/or utility bills.

 You will need to show that you are an EU/EEA citizen.
-This can be proved with your birth certificate.
+This can be proved with your birth certificate, passport or ID documentation.

-And you will need to self-declare that you don’t have a criminal record.
+And you will need to declare that you don’t have a criminal record.
+This will be checked.

-How much will it cost me to apply for?
+How much will it cost me to apply?

 How long will I be able to apply to the service for?

 EU or EEA citizens will be able to access this service from 29th March 2019 until the end of June 2021.